Rock Island Dam: Electricity generation

 The Rock Island Hydro Project generated 1,900 gigawatt-hours of electricity in 2001 — 70% of its 2000 output.
-Over the past 10 years the Project has averaged 2,600 gigawatt-hours per year.
+Over the past 10 years the project has averaged 2,600 gigawatt-hours per year.

-During 2001, Rock Island's Second Powerhouse produced 1,800 gigawatt-hours of power, representing 95% of the Project's total generation for the year.
-The 10 year average generation for the Project is 383 gigawatt-hours.
+During 2001, Rock Island's Second Powerhouse produced 1,800 gigawatt-hours of power, representing 95% of total generation for the year.
+The 10 year average generation for the project is 383 gigawatt-hours.

-Under the terms of the Rock Island Settlement Agreement, the District provides spill to improve the survival rate of juvenile salmon passing the Project.
+Under the terms of the Rock Island Settlement Agreement, the District provides spill to improve the survival rate of juvenile salmon passing the dam.
 During the spring, 1,570,495 acre.ft of water was spilled during a 59-day period between April 20 and June 17.
 This resulted in 73,427 megawatt-hours of foregone generation valued at $13.4 million.